smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 1. In the [Subscription Manager](https://vrf.chain.link/), click the ID of your new subscription under the **My Subscriptions** list.
 The subscription details page opens.

 1. Under your subscription details, click **Cancel subscription**.
-A field opens asking which wallet address you want to send remaining funds to.
+A field opens asking which wallet address you want to send the remaining funds to.

 1. Enter your wallet address and click **Cancel subscription**.
 MetaMask opens and asks you to confirm the transaction.
 After you approve the transaction, Chainlink VRF closes your subscription account and sends the remaining LINK to your wallet.